PESchoenberg/fmath/README.md

-A collection under development of Fortran modules and functions written over time that might be useful for calculations in maths, astronomy, aeronautics, etc. Some of these functions are still unfinished or need further testing; all of them originated as "scrapbook material" from various Matlab and Frotran projects that I kept jsut because they could be useful in the future.
+A collection under development of Fortran modules and functions written over time that might be useful for calculations in maths, astronomy, aeronautics, etc. Some of these functions are still unfinished or need further testing; all of them originated as "scrapbook material" from various Matlab and Fortran projects that I kept jsut because they could be useful in the future.